ryanharvey1/markdown-cv/index.md

 In vivo drug infusion: Construction and use of custom infusion device for drug delivery to multiple brain regions.

-MATLAB, python, & R for analysis and management of electrophysiological and behavioral data
+Python, Matlab, & R for analysis and management of electrophysiological and behavioral data

 Tissue preparation, staining, and immunohistochemistry